 Check them out for yourself:

-The 17 crucial indicators in any fantasy football draft
+The 17 crucial value indicators in any fantasy football draft

-1. League scoring – The vital first indicator
+1. League scoring – The most important variable

 Your league’s scoring/starting lineup rules go a long way in determining player value.
 TE-premium, superflex, PPR or half-point PPR.
-Those are just a very few scoring rules to consider.
-Obviously a static fantasy football cheat sheet won’t take scoring into account when ranking players.
+Those are just a few of the scoring rules to consider.
+Obviously a static fantasy football cheat sheet won’t take your exact scoring into account when ranking players.